Small loans can be sent today.

-While this need not be a deal breaker, it’s important to be aware whether the lender you’ve chosen charges any fees on top of the interest payable on the loan.
-Most who do charge fees charge a £15 late payment fee, which, while you hope you’ll never be in a situation where you have to pay it, is important to know about, and find a lender who won’t charge you this fee if possible.
+While this need not be a deal-breaker, it’s important to be aware of whether the lender you’ve chosen charges any fees on top of the interest payable on the loan.
+Most who do charge fees charge a £15 late payment fee, which, while you hope you’ll never be in a situation where you have to pay it, is important to know about and find a lender who won’t charge you this fee if possible.

 It’s important you feel comfortable using your chosen lender’s service, and are able to find the information you need easily when you need it.
 A complicated website with a number of hurdles to overcome just to get into your online account, or having to call a lender’s customer service team just to check your balance isn’t ideal.
 Look into this before you get started.